-- The result of the submission (Empty or a gRPC error), if the command was submitted outside of the deduplication time of a previous command with the same command ID on the same participant. - The status error ALREADY_EXISTS, if the command was discarded by the ledger server because it was sent within the deduplication time of a previous command with the same command ID.
+- The result of the submission (Empty or a gRPC error), if the command was submitted outside of the deduplication period of a previous command with the same :ref'change ID <change-id>' on the same participant. - The status error ALREADY_EXISTS, if the command was discarded by the ledger server because it was sent within the deduplication period of a previous command with the same :ref'change ID <change-id>'.